k-r-4-m/diss_cxr_xai/README.md

 pip install -r florence_requirements.txt
 ```

-To install dependencies for [XYZ], execute the following commands:
+To install dependencies for MAIRA-2, execute the following commands:
 ```
-conda create -n XYZ python=3.XX.X -y conda activate XYZ pip install -r XYZ_requirements.txt
+conda create -n maira_2 python=3.XX.X -y
+conda activate maira_2
+pip install -r maira_2_requirements.txt
 ```

-The use of [XYZ] requires a HuggingFace token.
+The use of MAIRA-2 requires a HuggingFace token.
 Please place this token into the token_file.yaml file.

 ## Dataset
 The dataset used in this project is VinDr-CXR.
 A slghtly modified version hosted on Kaggle is used, which can be found [here](https://www.kaggle.com/competitions/vinbigdata-chest-xray-abnormalities-detection/overview).